Italy (geographical region): Name of Italy

 The meaning of the term Italy has been the subject of reconstructions not only by linguists but also by historians, traditionally attentive to the question; however, one is not always faced with etymologies in the strict sense but rather with hypotheses that are based on considerations external to the specifically linguistic reconstruction of the name, and which over time have formed a rich corpus of solutions among which there are numerous ones that refer to traditions or in any case highly problematic.

 Since ancient times it has been hypothesized that the name derives from the word Italói, a term with which the Greeks designated the Vituli, a population that lived in the extreme tip of the peninsula, the region south of today's Catanzaro, who worshipped the simulacrum of a calf.
 The name would therefore mean "inhabitants of the land of calves".

 What is usually considered certain is that the name initially indicated only that extreme part of Calabria which lies to the south of the gulfs of Saint Euphemia and Squillace; subsequently the name "Italy" was extended as far as Cilento and Lucania, between the river Lao and Metaponto.

 Evolution of the geographical extension of the territory which, de jure, constituted Italy during the Roman era.
 De facto, all the lands south of the Alps were called Italy from the battle of Clastidium in 222 BC.

 Gradually the name "Italy" was used to indicate an ever larger territory, extending progressively and unstoppably towards the north: in the 4th century BC it extended as far as Paestum and Taranto; around 300 BC it expanded to include the whole of Campania.
 At the beginning of the 3rd century BC almost the entire peninsula was defined as "Italy", from Tuscany to the Marche, unified under Roman domination.
-A few decades later, the northern border was moved west from the Esino to the Rubicon and east to include Liguria, apparently by Sulla.
-It was under Augustus that the name "Italy" was brought to correspond almost exactly with its current meaning: the northern border was made to coincide with the Alps, the western border with the Var river and the eastern border with the Raša river, in Istria.
+De facto, all the lands south of the Alps were called "Italy" from the late 3rd century BC (likely from the battle of Clastidium in 222 BC).
+De jure, the northern border of Italia was moved west from the Esino to the Rubicon and east to include Liguria, apparently by Sulla.
+Under Augustus it was brought to correspond off exactly with its current meaning: the northern border was made to coincide with the Alps, the western border with the Var river and the eastern border with the Raša river, in Istria.
 Finally, with Diocletian, the name "Italy" was extended to Sicily, Sardinia, and Corsica, that is, to the entire Italian geographical region.